Why Colin Cowherd’s Mike Tomlin attack amounts to pure idiocy

 - But Mike Tomlin’s Super Bowl XLIII team boasted a host of different starters from Bill Cowher’s Super Bowl XL team.

 Tomlin started James Harrison whereas Bill Cowher kept him on the bench.
-Unlike Cowher, Tomlin didn’t had the benefit of the services of Jeff Hartings and Alan Faneca, instead he made it work with Justin Hartwig and Darnell Stapleton.
+Unlike Cowher, Tomlin didn’t have the benefit of the services of Jeff Hartings and Alan Faneca, instead he made it work with Justin Hartwig and Darnell Stapleton.
 What’s more, Mike Tomlin’s 2010 Steelers team featured even more new faces.

 - Barry Switzer got handed a Super Bowl caliber team, and within two years, he brought home another Lombardi Trophy.